AZ

 Arizona State University (ASU) offers an online bachelor of science program in criminology & criminal justice designed to equip students with the skills and knowledge required for exploring the impact of crime and implementing effective strategies for reducing it.
 Moreover, students will gain the analytical, communication, and research skills required for working in complex criminal justice occupations.

-The curriculum will prepare students in conducting appropriate research, developing theories, investigating crime scenes, and composing reports.
-Comprising 120 credits, the program includes courses such as introduction to criminal justice; statistical analysis; criminology; criminal justice crime control policies and practices; introduction to corrections; introduction to policing; and courts and sentencing.
+The curriculum will prepare students to conduct appropriate research, develop theories, investigate crime scenes, and compose reports.
+Comprising 120 credits, the program includes courses such as introduction to criminal justice, statistical analysis, criminology, criminal justice crime control policies and practices, introduction to corrections, introduction to policing, and courts and sentencing.

 Graduates will be ready for roles such as forensic specialists, correctional officers, customs and border protection officers, detective sergeants, fraud investigators, intelligence officers, and police sergeants or detectives.